 Gold and silver prices continue to trade range-bound, with silver in the mid $19's and gold oscillating around $1,280/oz as trading resumes in the U.S. following the Memorial Day holiday.

-For now, the focus and momentum is in stocks.
-The S&P 500 closed above 1,900 for the first time ever on Friday.
+For now, the focus and momentum are on stocks.
+The S&P 500 closed above 1,900 for the first time on Friday.